Handling public drama and emotional outbursts from your girlfriend can be a very awkward social situation for most men.

 This is not the place you’d expect locals to hang out though, and much less so single women by themselves.

 Drama Queen looks nervous and purposeful at the same time.

 I keep it cool on the outside, but my mind perks up: this could be Power Moves material!

 Drama Queen walks up behind an older English man -we’ll call him Lude-.

-Lude, like the two other patrons, is sitting with his back towards the entrance and facing the bar (same angle as the first girl on this picture on the left).
+Lude, like the two other patrons, is sitting with his back towards the entrance and facing the bar (same angle as the first girl in this picture on the left).

 Drama Queen stops a meter away behind Lude and starts talking to him.

-Her tone sounds demanding, but her voice gives away her true emotional state: shaken.
+Her tone sounds demanding, but her voice gives away her true emotional state: shaken and emotional.